seanmacgillivray/marcato_festival_wordpress_plugin/README.md

 ### Include Custom Fields

 Including XML data as custom fields may be useful in conjunction with other plugins or themes.

+### Auto Update

+Enabling auto updating will set up a wordpress job that will perform an import every hour.

 ## Customization